LucasBorboleta/BaltekTheRules/README.md

 Such tests were performed using handcrafted material (paper sheet and wooden pieces).
 See also the [pictures](http://lucas.borboleta.blog.free.fr/public/Baltek/2016-01--Baltek-Prototype-2/Diaporama.htm) from the blog [Lucas Borboleta](http://lucas.borboleta.blog.free.fr)

 During year 2016, an implementation using HTML and JavaScript was started.
-Such implementation is hosted in another project, named **BaltekTheProgram**.
+Such implementation is hosted in another project, named **baltek-the-program**.

 During year 2017, the rules have been translated in English, Esperanto.
 The Portuguese translation is on going.